-This guide is intended students and others who wish to find reviews of fiction and non-fiction books.
-It also provides information and links on how to write a book review or an article critique.
+Consults this guide to find reviews of fiction and non-fiction books and how to write a book review or an article critique.

 A book review is an overview or critique of a selected work.
 It can be a few lines or a few pages long; the length of the review gives some indication of the depth and sophistication of the analysis.
 Among other things, a reviewer might comment on the author's style of writing, motifs or themes that run through the book, historical accuracy (if appropriate), and other outstanding features.
 Additionally, there may be some indication of the reading level and anticipated audience.
 There will often be a plot summary in the case of works of fiction.
 The reviewer will generally give an opinion of the book - whether it is interesting, credible, worth buying, etc.